dsampath23/Infra-Modules-Webapp/README.md

 - High Availability:
 Two availability zones for redundancy and high availability.

--Subnet Configuration:
+- Subnet Configuration:
 Two public subnets in each availability zone for load balancers.
 Four private subnets (two for API and two for web) in each availability zone.

--Domain Management:
+- Domain Management:
 Utilization of Route 53 for domain management, with www.example.com hosted zone attached to a Load Balancer.

-SSL/TLS Security:
+- SSL/TLS Security:
 ACM certificate generated and validated, attached to the Load Balancer for secure HTTPS communication.

-Launch Template:
+- Launch Template:
 Creation of launch templates with instance profiles attached for seamless integration with IAM roles.

-Auto Scaling:
+- Auto Scaling:
 Implementation of Auto Scaling Groups for both web and API tiers, with policies for automatic scale-up and scale-down based on CPU utilization.
 Instances are automatically added to the Load Balancer target group.

-Security Groups:
+- Security Groups:
 Network traffic filtering at the host level using security groups.
 Web server security group allows access only from the web-layer Load Balancer over TCP on ports 80 and 443.
 Application server security group allows access only from the application-layer Load Balancer.